theolivenbaum/resin/README.md

 ##Introduction
 [Launch a search server in seconds](#inproc), with Solr-like capabilities but with zero config.
 [Consume](#usage) its API from [javascript](#jquery) or C#, or use the [CLI](#cli) to build, query and analyze your index.

-Solve your full-text search problem or your big data analysis task with an intuitive tool for information retrieval with an extensible model, a strong architecture and a tiny bit of infrastructure.
-Resin is stream-lined, free of legacy code and java inheritance and aims to simplify what it is what makes Lucene, Solr and Elasticsearch great: speed of indexing and query execution, relevance, reliablility, and cost, but also:
+Solve your full-text search problem or your big data analysis task with an intuitive tool for information retrieval armed with an extensible model and a strong architecture.
+Resin is stream-lined, free of legacy code and java inheritance and aims to simplify what it is what makes Lucene, Solr and Elasticsearch great: __speed of indexing and query execution, relevance, reliablility, and cost__, but also:

 * zero-config (`git clone`, `build`, `start server`)
 * easy-to-use API (in-proc and HTTP, with optional .net client or from [javascript](#jquery))
-* CLI
+* CLI tooling

-Other features that might perhaps tempt you into trying Resin:

-* extensible
 * multi-cultural
-* fast response times even to complex queries

-Resin's document-centric nature (shared by its cousins from javaland) makes it effectively a schema-less [document-oriented json database](https://en.wikipedia.org/wiki/Document-oriented_database) with ad-hoc full-text quering.
+Resin's document-centric nature (shared by its cousins from javaland) makes it effectively __a schema-less [document-oriented json database](https://en.wikipedia.org/wiki/Document-oriented_database) with ad-hoc full-text quering__.

 Learn about the open-source projects Resin [depends on](#dependencies).